 Steps to prevent carbon monoxide poisoning include the following:

 Purchase and install a carbon monoxide detector on each level of your home and near sleeping areas.
-Use those marked CAN/CSA-6.19-01, which have met the Standards Council of Canada guidelines.
 Follow the directions carefully for installing and using the detector.
 Be prepared so that you know what to do if the detector alarm sounds.

 Have your heating system inspected each year.